koaben/CyberSecurity/README.md

 # Tips for preparing for teaching
 - pdf files are located in pdf directory
-- markdown fles are best viewed via jekyll server (install ruby)
+- markdown files can be viewed via jekyll server (install ruby) or via gitbook (install npm)

 # Cyber Security
 ### A curriculum for a high school cyber security course.